Stuycs-K/final-project-3-shekyank-linv/PRESENTATION.md

 ### Takin' It Out Back
 "Good-bye old boy.
 Take good care of that old yeller dog."

-Instead of solving the problem in a more algorithmic way, we decided that since the code ran fairly quickly anyways, we could take a more brutish approach, which we called "shotgunning".
+Since we don't really care about the runtime of our Python code, we're free to take a more brutish approach which we call "shotgunning".

-We would take every number within a range of 2 from the average, and run our above algorithm above on it.
-We would take the one with the least amount of brainf*ck characters, and that would be the best one we selected.
+We can take every number within a range of 2 from the average and run our above algorithm above on it.
+We then take the result with the least amount of brainf*ck characters.

-This of course relied on the assumption that the best number would be within 2 of the mean, even though this likely isn't true for every case, it was always going to be as good or better than just selecting the average.
+This of course relies on the assumption that the best number would be within 2 of the mean.
+Even though this likely isn't true for every case, it's always going to be as good or better than just selecting the average.

 Python code below:
 ```